bootlicker/blog-site/content/posts/e-paper-kindleberry-pi.md

 1. Poor battery life.
 2. Awful touch screen 'soft' keyboard
-3. Full of 'Google Services' CPU processes that require the operating system to function.
+3. Full of 'Google Services' CPU processes that the operating system requires to function.
 4. Poor cell data reception.
 5. Weak construction that is difficult to
 repair: I dropped it, and the glass